rh-mobb/tf_rosa_sts_privatelink/README.md

     ```bash
     oc login https://api.$YOUR_OPENSHIFT_DNS:6443 --username cluster-admin --password xxxxxxxxxx
     ```
+1. Check that you can access the Console by opening the console url in your browser.

 ### using SSH tunneling
 1. update /etc/hosts to point the openshift domains to localhost.
 Use the DNS of your openshift cluster as described in the previous step in place of `$YOUR_OPENSHIFT_DNS` below